UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 !!! warning "When not to use"

-    - When needing several one-line commands
+    - When needing **several one-line** commands
         - requires credentials every time
-    - When looking to do more than a basic file transfer, SCP falls short.
+    - When looking to do **more than a basic** file transfer, SCP falls short.
-    - When you on the fly need to create or list directories or delete files.
+    - Transfers that are **interrupted** you have to restart the entire transfer.
-    - A file with the same name in the same directory is transferred, will be overwritten.
+    - A file with the **same name** in the same directory is transferred, will be overwritten.
-    - Transfers that are interrupted you have to restart the entire transfer.

-!!! warning
+!!! warning "Risk of overwriting files"

     - There is no warning if a file is about to be overwritten.
         - There is no ``scp -i ...`` as for ``rm -i`` that asks if you really want to remove the file.